Blog

 How do you plan a project?

-Define your scope and objectives, break work into tasks with dependencies, allocate resources and budget, identify risks, set timelines with milestones, and create a communication plan—then document it all in a project plan template.
+Define your scope and objectives, break work into tasks with dependencies, allocate resources and budget, identify risks, set timelines with milestones, and create a communication plan.
+Document it all in a project plan template.

 What is resource planning in project management?